The 5 Best Gaming Routers of 2026

 • eero Max 7:

-The eero Max 7 is the best-performing router we've tested, but it's incredibly expensive, and the TP-Link Archer BE900 delivers outstanding performance and has better wired connectivity at a much lower price.
+The eero Max 7 is the best-performing router we've tested, but it's incredibly expensive and has worse latency performance than our top pick.
+The TP-Link Archer BE900 delivers outstanding performance and has better wired connectivity options at a lower price.

 See our review